 Date : By arrangement

-Small group (maximum of 12 people).
-Practicing the subtler aspects of Yoga, placing emphasis the often mis-understood Pranayama limb of yoga practice to help understand the quality of internal stillness - Pratyahara.
+Immersing into the essence of biodynamic craniosacral therapy by practicing the subtler aspects of Yoga, as a primer, by placing emphasis the often mis-understood pranayama limb of yoga practice to help understand the quality of embodied internal stillness - pratyahara.

-This is then followed by learning how to contact another with respectful communication including touch.
+This is then followed by learning how to contact another persons body, free from manipulation, with insightful verbal and non-verbal communication and progressing by learning how to provide embodied, safe and receptive touch.

 Requirements: Booking prior to event

-Embodied non-doing (E.N.D) mornings run from 8am until 12.30pm at a private venue in Cooran.
+Embodied non-doing (E.N.D) mornings run from 8am until 12.30pm at my private clinic in Cooran.

 There are 3 parts to the morning as follows: